"awesome, terrible and painful, but amazing"

 ~ Brian (Alabama)

 How did we get here?

 This event is the product of over 5 years of work.
-Originally designed to range across Utah, the event is moving to the Deschutes National Forest in Bend, Oregon, for the 2020 race and going forward.
+Originally designed to range across Utah, the event moved to the Deschutes National Forest in Bend, Oregon, for the 2020 race and will be here going forward.
 In the 2018 inaugural race our only finishers were a relay team from Alabama.
 In 2019 we had no finishers.
 After a lot of conversation and careful planning we decided to move the race and make it easier to manage for participants and their supporters.

 We welcome you to the new generation of the Badcat Ultra Distance Triathlon.